ValentinPhB/QA-Tests-Debugs-GUDLFT-P11/README.md

 ## 1. General info
 ### A) *Original request*

 The legacy is a proof of concept (POC) project to show a light-weight version of competition booking platform (*GUDLFT*).
 The aim is the keep things as light as possible, and use feedback from the users to iterate.
-It need to be tested, refactored, optimised and some new functionnalities are expected.
+It needs to be tested, refactored, optimised and some new functionnalities are expected.
-Also, the first version crash and it need to be fixed.
+Also, the first version crash and it needs to be fixed.
 [OriginalRepository](https://github.com/OpenClassrooms-Student-Center/Python_Testing).

 ### B) *Current repository*

 This repository contain 12 branches merged to main.
-It answer to [issues](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues), test the application (Unit test, integrations test, "functionnals" test and performance test) and add a "Display bord".
+Answers to [issues](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues), test the application (Unit test, integrations test, "functionnals" test and performance test) and add a "Display bord".
 After using this application, some more issues had to be patched.
 [Go to Branches Details](https://github.com/ValentinPhB/QA-Tests-Debugs-GUDLFT-P11/edit/main/README.md#5-branches-details).